nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Database-Level Integrity Constraints for PostgreSQL BIS {{since '9.3'}}

-When using Postgres, a UNIQUE INDEX has been added on several tables preventing from having twice the same entry: the list of contributors, as well as the hierarchy tables.
+When using Postgres, a UNIQUE INDEX has been added on several tables preventing from having the same entry twice: the list of contributors, as well as the hierarchy tables.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [XP-23198](https://jira.nuxeo.com/browse/NXP-23198).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23198](https://jira.nuxeo.com/browse/NXP-23198).

-#### Exception When Using S3 storage With an Empty AWS_ACCESS_KEY_ID {{since '9.3}}
+#### Exception When Using S3 storage With an Empty AWS_ACCESS_KEY_ID {{since '9.3'}}

-A more meaningful error is thrown when the platform doesn't find AWS_ACCESS_KEY_ID when starting.
+A more meaningful error is thrown when the platform doesn't find `AWS_ACCESS_KEY_ID` when starting.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22967](https://jira.nuxeo.com/browse/NXP-22967).